Lotus Communications

 Lotus Communications Corporation is a media company that owns numerous radio stations and a few TV stations, and is one of the largest privately owned radio station groups in the United States.
 Headquarters are located in Los Angeles, and the company's President and CEO is Howard Kalmenson.

 Radio

-As of May 2025, Lotus has a total of 34 stations in Arizona, California, and Nevada.
+As of May 2025, Lotus has a total of 36 stations in Arizona, California, Nevada, Idaho and Washington (State).

 In August 2018, Lotus announced that it would acquire Scripps' Tucson and Boise clusters for $8 million.
 To comply with ownership limits due to its existing stations in Tucson, Lotus divested KQTH and KTGV.

 In June 2021, Sinclair Broadcast Group agreed to sell KOMO (AM), KOMO-FM, KVI and KPLZ to Lotus Communications for $18 million.
 Sinclair retained KOMO-TV, plus rights to the KOMO call letters.